mmeerrkkaa/openrouter-kit/README.md

 ### 1. Simple Response Generation

-The most basic example for sending a request and receiving a response from a model.
+The most basic example for sending a request and getting a response from a model.

 ```typescript
 // simple-chat.ts